HeyWray/SRUS-TW-Games/knowledge-and-reflection.md

 3. List the three most important attributes (arranged from most to least) in the context of a hash map?
 Justify your answer.

-> 1. Determinism: You want to make sure that you are able to get the results you need when you are searching and inputting.
+> 1. Efficiency: The intention behind a hash table is to create in a timely manner.
-> 2. Efficiency: It needs to operate and perform its function in a timely manner.
+> 2. Determinism: You want to make sure that you are able to get the results you need when you are searching and inputting.
 > 3. Security: Obfuscating information is a handy result.

 4. Which of the above hash functions would you choose to implement the requirements of the task?
 Why?